 To do this, simply tick the API user that you wish to delete and click Delete.

-Remember - deleting an API user will disable any functionality using the deleted email/password credentials, so be sure it's something you definitely want to do.
+Remember - deleting an API user will disable any functionality that uses the deleted credentials, so be sure it's something you definitely want to do.